russelldmatt/math/for-later.markdown

 "HHHHHHHHHH", what's your posterior distribution?

 ###
-A high school has a strange principal.
-On the first day, he has his students perform an odd opening day ceremony:

-There are one thousand lockers and one thousand students in the school.
-The principal asks the first student to go to every locker and open it.
-Then he has the second student go to every second locker and close it.
-The third goes to every third locker and, if it is closed, he opens it, and if it is open, he closes it.
-The fourth student does this to every fourth locker, and so on.
-After the process is completed with the thousandth student, `how many lockers are open?`

-###
 Two player game, we keep flipping a coin until one of two things happen.
 If we ever see HHHHH (5 heads in a row) I immediately win $1.
 If we ever see THHHH in a row, you immediatly win $1.
 How much would you pay to play this game?

-###
-City grid, how many ways are there to get from A to B, with a big building taking up a few city blocks.

-###
-Jesse's bayes question
-6-sided die, 8-sided die in a bag, I pull one out randomly, roll it, and get a 3.
-What's the prob I get the 6-sided?

 ###
 The probability of seeing a shooting star in 1 hour is 91%.
 What is the probability of seeing a shooting star in 30 minutes?